zsolt-nagy/jekyll-now/_posts/2015-04-11-Handling-Time-in-Javascript-Inspired-by-the-Bug-Report-of-the-Century.md

 ### What went wrong in Australia in 1970?

-A different timezone offset was applied right before and right after new year's eve.
+A different timezone offset was applied 1 millisecond before and 1 milliseconds after the new year's eve of 1970.
 Proof:

 <img src="http://zsolt-nagy.github.io/images/posts/dates_in_australia.png" alt="Timezone offsets around New Years eve in 1970 in Australia" />

-After invoking the timestamp constructor of Date objects and console logging the timezone offset in minutes, a daylight saving inflection point got created.
+After invoking the timestamp constructor of Date objects and console logging the timezone offset in minutes, we can clearly see a daylight saving inflection point.
 It is a bug we have to live with.
 Not a crucial one as I have never seen an application that would require you to use a date object before 1970.
+While this bug is funny, using the Date object often comes with unnecessary complications.

 ### Date Object: The Bad Parts